top of page

 We recommend you stay for at least 2 weeks to get the most out of your time at our project, and make this a once-in-a-lifetime experience for you!

-The cost for Working Holiday, dependent on the duration of your stay, is listed below.
+The cost for Working Holidays depends on the duration of your stay.

 Please note that our prices are subject to yearly price increase.